The Greatest Story Ever Told: Development

-The Greatest Story Ever Told originated as a U.S. radio series in 1947, half-hour episodes inspired by the four canonical Gospels, written by Henry Denker.
-The series was adapted into a 1949 novel by Fulton Oursler, a senior editor at Reader's Digest.
-In May 1954, Darryl F. Zanuck, the chairman of 20th Century Fox, acquired the film rights to Oursler's novel for a down payment of $110,000 plus a percentage of the gross.
-Denker wrote a draft of the script, but Fox never brought it to pre-production.
-When Zanuck left the studio in 1956, the project was forgotten.
-In September 1958, Philip Dunne briefly became involved with the project after signing on as a producer.
+The Greatest Story Ever Told originated in 1947 as a U.S. radio series of half-hour episodes, written by Henry Denker and inspired by the four canonical Gospels.
+In 1949, the series was adapted into a novel by Fulton Oursler, a senior editor at Reader's Digest.
+In May 1954, Darryl F. Zanuck, chairman of 20th Century Fox, acquired the film rights to Oursler's novel for a down payment of $110,000, plus a percentage of the gross.
+Denker wrote a draft of the script, but the studio did not move the project into production.
+When Zanuck left the studio in 1956, the project was abandoned.
+In September 1958, Philip Dunne briefly became involved with the project, after signing on as a producer.

-In November 1958, while George Stevens was filming The Diary of Anne Frank (1959) at 20th Century Fox, he became aware that the studio had owned the rights to the Oursler property.
+In November 1958, while George Stevens was filming The Diary of Anne Frank (1959) at 20th Century Fox, he became aware that the studio owned the rights to the Oursler property.
 Stevens then founded a company, "The Greatest Story Productions", to film the novel.
-The studio set the initial production budget of $10 million, twice their previous biggest.
-That same month, another religious biopic titled King of Kings (1961) was in development helmed by producer Samuel Bronston.
-Spyros Skouras, the new chairman of 20th Century Fox, had attempted to purchase the project from Bronston and Metro-Goldwyn-Mayer, which had agreed to distribute the film, but was unsuccessful.
-In June 1960, 20th Century Fox resigned from the Motion Picture Association of America, partly due to the similarly-themed films.
+The studio set an initial production budget of $10 million, twice the previous largest figure.
+That same month, another religious biopic titled King of Kings (1961) was in development, helmed by producer Samuel Bronston.
+Spyros Skouras, the studio president of 20th Century Fox, had tried and failed to purchase the project from Bronston and Metro-Goldwyn-Mayer (MGM), which had agreed to distribute the film.
+In June 1960, 20th Century Fox resigned from the Motion Picture Association of America (MPAA), partly because of the similarity between the two films.

 In June 1960, Denker sued Fox to reclaim the film rights and for $2.5 million of damages, claiming the studio had failed to release the film before the end of 1959.
-When Denker and Oursler's estate had sold the rights to Fox, Denker had placed a clause in the contract dictating the agreement.
-In September 1961, 20th Century Fox announced it had "indefinitely postponed" from the project.
-Skouras declined to explain the reasons for canceling the project, but the decision was made after the studio had posted a $13 million loss the year before.
-Variety also reported that in the wake of the yet-to-be released King of Kings (1961), starring Jeffrey Hunter as Jesus, several studio board members had expressed concern at the production costs, with more than $1 million spent on script preparation and no established filming date.
-The studio agreed to reimburse the film rights to Stevens, whereby the studio will recoup the costs after the film earned $5 million in profits.
+When Denker and Oursler's estate sold the rights to Fox, Denker had placed a clause in the contract dictating the agreement.
+In September 1961, 20th Century Fox announced it had "indefinitely postponed" the project.
+Skouras refused to explain the reasons for canceling the project, but the decision was made after the studio had posted a $13 million loss in the previous year.
+Variety also reported that in the wake of the not-yet-released King of Kings (1961), starring Jeffrey Hunter as Jesus, several studio board members expressed concern about the eventual production costs.
+More than $1 million had already been spent on script preparation and there was no established filming date.
+The studio agreed to hand over the film rights to Stevens, and was contracted to recoup the costs should the film earn $5 million in profits.
 That same month, four American film studios—including Magna Theatre Corporation—and two in Europe made offers to finance the film.
 By November 1961, Stevens had moved the project to United Artists.